Putney: History

 Putney is an ancient parish which covered 9.11 km2 in the Hundred of Brixton in the county of Surrey.
 Its area has been reduced by the loss of Roehampton to the south-west, an offshoot hamlet that conserved more of its own clustered historic core.

-In 1855 the parish was included in the area of responsibility of the Metropolitan Board of Works and was grouped into the Wandsworth District.
-In 1889 the area was removed from Surrey and became part of the County of London.
+In 1855, the parish was included in the area of responsibility of the Metropolitan Board of Works and was grouped into the Wandsworth District.
+In 1889, the area was removed from Surrey and became part of the County of London.
 The Wandsworth District became the Metropolitan Borough of Wandsworth in 1900.
-Since 1965 Putney has formed part of the London Borough of Wandsworth in Greater London.
+On 1 April 1904 the civil parish was abolished to form Wandsworth Borough.
+At the 1901 census (the last before the abolition of the parish), Putney had a population of 24,139.
+Since 1965, Putney has formed part of the London Borough of Wandsworth in Greater London.